DataDog/datadog-cloudformation-resources/datadog-monitors-monitor-handler/docs/monitoroptions.md

 #### NotifyAudit

-Whether or not to notify tagged users when changes are made to the monitor
+A Boolean indicating whether tagged users is notified on changes to this monitor.

 _Required_: No